 Comparably, electronic wastes show both environmental danger and missed opportunity given the immanent value of computers, peripherals, cellular phones other electronic devices.

 There is also a challenge of food waste.
 Consumers in the most developed countries often discard a huge amount of food.

 The textile industry is also one of the greatest polluters.
 Fast fashion has been on the rise in recent years, generating large amounts of waste and consuming a lot of resources for the production of clothes that are lasting for only one year at best.
-You can boost your motivation by reading some inspiring sustainable fashion quotes, those will help you to keep a more conscious and eco-friendly approach while shopping for your clothes.
+You can boost your motivation by reading some inspiring sustainable fashion quotes, those will help you to keep a more conscious and eco-friendly approach while supporting sustainable fashion brands during your shopping.
 Because the best way to avoid waste is to not buy things that you don’t really need in the first place.

 Earth is often referred to as “the blue planet” due to how it looks like from space thanks to its vast oceans of water.
 However, only 3% of it is drinking water, and frozen glaciers are keeping two-thirds of it.
 Around 1.1 billion people in the world are lacking water, and a total of 2.1 billion suffer from water scarcity.
 Unfortunately, water pollution puts 3% of fresh water at risk.